 Please be advised that you must sign up at least two weeks in advance and pay before the workshop in order to have supplies purchased.
 Glazing will take place in another session.

 Badges are not sold at the museum.
+However, you are welcome to purchase an AMOCA patch for $4.

 - Piggy Banks – All Ages